 But first, open the large version of the Columbia Basin map above and acquaint yourself with the geography of the Columbia River Basin as you address the questions below.

 1) Identify the three major rivers in the Columbia Basin.

-3)Turn on the Lewis & Clark Trail layer in the map.
+3)Turn on the Lewis & Clark layer in the map.
 The red route represents the expedition's westward journey.
-As you can see by following the route, Lewis and Clark entered the Columbia drainage south and west of Butte, Montana.
-Switch to an imagery or the topographic basemap and zoom in on the area where they crossed into the Columbia Basin.
-Describe the topagraphy of the region and explain how you know that they were crossing a divide from one river basin to another - in fact, the Continental Divide.
+As you can see by following the route, Lewis and Clark entered the Columbia River drainage south and west of Butte, Montana.
+Switch to the imagery or topographic basemap and zoom in on the area where they entered the Columbia Basin.
+Describe the topagraphy of the region and explain how you know that they were crossing a divide from one river basin to another - in fact, the continental Divide.

 4) Notice in the map that the northern boundary of the Columbia Basin is shown along the United State - Canada border and that obviously the Columbia River continues into Canada.
-Print a copy of the map so that Britsh Columbia is included and sketch on it the actual boundary of the Columbia River Basin beyond the Canadian border.
+Print a copy of the map so that British Columbia is included and sketch on it the actual boundary of the Columbia River Basin beyond the Canadian border.
 Be prepared to explain how you determined the boundary.